 The screen field is positioned on the terminal screen by specifying the line and position (that is, the character position within the line) of the leftmost character of the screen field.
 The top line of the terminal screen is line 1, the line below line 1 is line 2, and so forth.
 The rightmost character position of a line is immediately followed by the leftmost character position (position 1) of the line below; a screen field may overlap line boundaries on the terminal screen.
-The leftmost character of the screen field refers to the leftmost character position of that portion of the screen field that is on the topmost line containing a portion of the screen field.
+The leftmost character of the screen field that is on the topmost line containing a portion of the screen field that is on the topmost line containing a portion of the screen field.
 Similarly, the rightmost character position of the screen field that is on the bottommost line containing a portion of the screen field.